 Bonuses and compensation based on productivity are other areas to review carefully.
 Any payment of bonus and incentives should be paid through the time of termination rather than a specific date.
 The wording here is crucial.
 The benefits start date also should be carefully reviewed, or the physician could get stuck paying COBRA premiums himself until the start date in the contract of the new employer.

 Restrictive non-compete clauses must be reviewed so it doesn’t keep a physician from working for other specific competitors.
 These clauses also should be reviewed so the doctor won’t be restricted from areas near where he now lives.

 A contract lawyer will be able to effectively review a contract, making sure anything vague or which is an overreach is modified and made clear and reasonable.
 All the contract terms need reasonable boundaries, and a contract attorney can ensure this occurs.

 Physician Contract Attorney

 It can be highly beneficial to have an attorney review your contract and help with negotiating points of the contract.
 You want the terminology in the contract to protect you on your job.
-You want to ensure no trick wording would harm you if you were to be fired illegally.
+You want to ensure no trick wording would harm you if you were fired illegally.
 It is best to rely on a professional to cover all bases.